 If you wish to redeem your TD points through this method, simply visit this page and log into your TD Rewards account.
 It is important to note that you must submit a request to redeem within 90 days of the original transaction date.

-From there, you will be presented with the below screen.
-Fill out the relevant information exactly as it appears on your TD Rewards credit card account including the transaction date, transaction description, and amount.
-You are able to add multiple transactions into one redemption by clicking the “Add another transaction” button.
+From there, you will be presented with the following screen.
+Fill out the relevant information exactly as it appears on your TD Rewards credit card account, including the transaction date, transaction description, and amount.
+You can add multiple transactions into one redemption by clicking the “Add another transaction” button.

 Once submitted, you can expect to see the reimbursements on your TD Rewards credit card account within a few business days if they are approved.

-This is the second best option to redeem TD Rewards points since the redemption value is only slightly below that of redeeming at Expedia for TD.
-If you are looking for added flexibility with your TD Rewards points (as in you want to book directly with Marriott Bonvoy to take advantage of status benefits), this is definitely the best way to redeem.
+This is the second-best option to redeem TD Rewards points since the redemption value is only slightly below that of redeeming at Expedia for TD.
+However, if you are looking for added flexibility with your TD Rewards points (as in you want to book a hotel room directly with Marriott Bonvoy to take advantage of status benefits), this is the best way to redeem.

 Amazon.ca Credit